Transformational Power of a Single Platform

 The Right Architecture

-One of the main things he touched on was how important it was to make sure all of the web services and/or APIs were ahead of feature sets.
+It is important to make sure all of the web services and/or APIs were ahead of feature sets.
 This is especially important when companies operate in different countries and possibly expose features in a different way to consumers.
 Consumers in Thailand search for cars in a very different way compared to users in Malaysia despite the underlying search service being the same.
 There are other cases where the opposite happens and the business logic differs drastically from one market to the other.
 In both scenarios, a Single Web Platform on its own will not help solve the problem.

 It is critical that all feature sets currently available across all markets are mapped and considered ahead of designing the underlying service architecture of the platform.